MicrosoftDocs/architecture-center/docs/databases/architecture/dataops-mdw-content.md

 1. Developers develop in their own sandbox environments within the dev resource group and commit changes into their own short-lived Git branches.
 For example, `<developer_name>/<branch_name>`.

 1. When changes are complete, developers raise a pull request (PR) to the main branch for review.
-Doing so automatically kicks-off the PR validation pipeline, which runs the unit tests, linting, and data-tier application package (DACPAC) builds.
+Doing so automatically kicks off the PR validation pipeline, which runs the unit tests, linting, and data-tier application package (DACPAC) builds.

 1. On completion of the PR validation, the commit to main will trigger a build pipeline that publishes all necessary build artifacts.